iammteeh/GP4P/README.md

 ```
 or use `application/gpytorch_pipeline.py` to train single models using exact inference. `application/fully_bayesian_pipeline.py` contains the implementation of the fully Bayesian model using the NUTS sampler.

 For inference, the `application/model_inference.py`provide insights in the model, especially the BAKR methodology and the groupRATE distance measure.
+All yet trained models are stored under the `modeldata` directory.
+Just change the file_name in the `model_inference.py` for the desired model.
+A main contribution is the Jupyter notebook for an Exploratory Data Analysis on the modeldata.
+This
+can be found unter `notebooks/EDA_walkthrough.ipynb`.
 The `application/eval_training.py` provides the evaluation of the models using different score metrics.

 ## License
 The project is published under the GNU General Public License v3.0.
 If you need to use the project under a different license, please contact the author.